 Best Value: DentalPlans.com

-The company's Dental Savings Plan may reduce the cost of braces by 20% to 25%.
+Dental savings plans offered by the company may reduce the cost of braces by as much as 60%.
+Please note the discount offered by these plans can vary a lot.
 There are no waiting periods and no annual spending caps, according to a representative.

 DentalPlans.com earned a spot on our list for two reasons—the companies they work with and the affordable price tag.
-According to Consumer Reports, you will have access to a network of discounted dentists for $80 to $200 per year.
+According to Consumer Reports, you can expect to pay $80 to $200 per year for dental savings plans.
 You can pick a plan based on dentist, procedure, or savings.

 Best for Low Deductible: Cigna